Suzhou, Anhui

-Suzhou, (宿州 (Sùzhōu)) formerly romanized as Suchow, is a prefecture-level city in northern Anhui, China.
+Suzhou (宿州 (Sùzhōu)) is a prefecture-level city in northern Anhui, China.
 The city straddles the Tuohe and Xinbian rivers, which fork at its western end.
 The Tuohe was formerly a left tributary of the Huai River, while the latter is a modern artificial canal, but now both drain into Hongze Lake.
 It borders the prefectural cities of Huaibei and Bengbu to the southwest and south respectively, and the provinces of Jiangsu to the east, Shandong to the north, and Henan to the northwest.

 Its population was 5,324,476 inhabitants at the 2020 census, of whom 1,766,285 lived in the built-up area (or metro) of Yongqiao District, even though that district remains largely rural.

 History

 Suzhou was formerly Su County (宿县 (宿縣, Sù Xiàn)).

 Administration

 Suzhou administers five county-level divisions, including one district and four counties.